ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpdeploy.md

 ## Section 2: Install Commercial Paper Contract to your Blockchain Network

-**Step 2.1:** Click on the *Smart Contracts* icon in the icon palette on the left, and in the *Smart contracts* panel, click the blue **Install Smart Contract** button:
+**Step 2.1:** Click on the *Smart Contracts* icon in the icon palette on the left, and in the *Smart contracts* panel, click the blue **Install smart contract** button:

 ![image](images/ibpdeploy/ibpdeploy5.png)

-**Step 2.2:** In the *(Step 1 of 2) Install Smart Contract* side panel, using the blue **Add File** button, upload the `papercontract@0.0.4.cds` package (from the location `/home/blockchain/Downloads` or from wherever you saved it), and click the **Next** button.
+**Step 2.2:** In the *(Step 1 of 2) Install smart contract* side panel, using the blue **Add File** button, upload the `papercontract@0.0.4.cds` package (from the location `/home/blockchain/Downloads` or from wherever you saved it), and click the **Next** button.
 The screenshot that follows shows that the name and version of the smart contract have replaced the *Add File* button:

 ![image](images/ibpdeploy/ibpdeploy6.png)

-**Step 2.3:** Now select both peers (ensure each has a check mark to the right of it) and click the **Install Smart Contract** button.
+**Step 2.3:** Now select both peers (ensure each has a check mark to the right of it) and click the **Install smart contract** button.
 Note that in this lab we are installing to peers from two separate organizations.
 In most "real world" situations, the smart contract would be shared with members of the blockchain network, in a private Github repo or through some other means, and each organization would install the smart contract to its own peers through its own console.

 ![image](images/ibpdeploy/ibpdeploy7.png)

-**Step 2.4:** Now, you should see `papercontract` appear in the *Installed Smart Contracts* section of the *Smart Contracts* screen:
+**Step 2.4:** Now, you should see `papercontract` appear in the *Installed smart contracts* section of the *Smart contracts* screen:

 ![image](images/ibpdeploy/ibpdeploy8.png)

 ## Section 3: Instantiate Paper Contract

-**Step 3.1:** From the *Installed Smart Contracts* section of the *Smart Contracts*  panel, select the three dots to the right of `papercontract` and select **Instantiate**:
+**Step 3.1:** From the *Installed smart contracts* section of the *Smart contracts*  panel, select the three dots to the right of `papercontract` and select **Instantiate**:

 ![image](images/ibpdeploy/ibpdeploy16.png)